jharemza/jharemza.github.io/README.md

 2. Push changes to the `main` branch on GitHub.
 3. Cloudflare Pages automatically builds and deploys the site from GitHub.

-No GitHub Actions are used — deployment is handled directly by Cloudflare Pages.
+A GitHub Actions workflow ([`htmlproofer.yml`](.github/workflows/htmlproofer.yml)) validates the generated HTML, while deployment is handled directly by Cloudflare Pages.

 ## 📁 Repository Structure